SciBorgs/SciGuides/projects/DifferentialDrive.md

     driveSim.update(Constants.PERIOD.in(Seconds));
     leftEncoder.setPosition(driveSim.getLeftPositionMeters());
     rightEncoder.setPosition(driveSim.getRightPositionMeters());
-    simRotation = driveSim.getHeading();

   }
 ```

 - `leftEncoder.setPosition` and `rightEncoder.setPosition` update the simulated encoder positions to match the simulated robot’s movement.
-- `simRotation`: Updates the simulated Rotation2d based on the robot’s simulated heading.

 This method ensures that our simulated sensors provide accurate feedback as the robot "moves" in the simulation, allowing us to test and tweak our code.
 ## Logging: Capturing Important Data